-Gross Revenue vs Net Revenue for SaaS Founders
+Gross Revenue vs Net Revenue: What SaaS Teams Should Report

-Gross Revenue vs Net Revenue: The SaaS Founder’s Reality Check
+Gross Revenue vs Net Revenue: What SaaS Teams Should Report

 Stripe shows €8,400 last month.
 Your accountant says €7,200.
 Your MRR dashboard shows €6,800.
 Who’s right?
-All three — they’re measuring different things.
-Gross revenue, net revenue, and MRR are three different cuts of your income.
-Understanding the difference takes 5 minutes and will save you from embarrassing yourself in any financial conversation.
+All three, they’re measuring different things.
+Gross revenue vs net revenue vs MRR are three different cuts of the same income stream, and learning to switch between them takes about five minutes.

 Table of Contents